wp-plugins/itro-popup/readme.txt

 MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/index.php/donate/)

 Any suggestions for new features implementation which you need?
-Need personal implementation for your businnes or your interest?
 Email to support.itro@live.com

-Like this plugin?
-Say it to your friend!
-Sustain free software! https://www.facebook.com/ITRO.Popup

 == Installation ==